The groups I've performed in over the years.

 Technology:

-I had been using a Roland SD-35 MIDI Player to play my backing music, but increasingly it became a victim of of obsolence.
+I had been using a Roland SD-35 MIDI Player to play my backing music, but increasingly it became a victim of of obsolescence.

 The device uses 3.5", 720K floppy discs.
 Just try and buy them now, no hope.
 The HD variety would just not format.
 So I moved on and purchased a laptop and that worked very well.